The Latest: Trump deflects questions about Epstein files and revives old grievances

 Trump is under pressure from conspiracy-minded segments of his political base to release more about the Epstein case.
 He's tried to move on, which Democrats say is because of his association with Epstein.
 Trump has denied knowledge or involvement of Epstein's crimes and said he ended their friendship years ago.

-Meanwhile, Trump said after meeting with Philippine President Ferdinand Marcos Jr. at the White House on Tuesday that the two countries had agreed on a trade deal.
+Also Tuesday, Trump said after meeting with Philippine President Ferdinand Marcos Jr. at the White House that the two countries had agreed on a trade deal.

 Here's the latest: